-- 56 videos (videos are not available for download)
+- 56 videos ( not available for download)

 - 2 full-color PDF documents – 33 pages in total – with bookbinding instructions (available for download)

-- You may begin whenever you want and revisit the videos and class blog for the length of your membership, $35/1 year, $45/ 2 years
+- You may begin whenever you want and revisit the videos and class blog for 1 year.

 - SUPPLIES: vintage photo albums or hardcover books.
 Most things you will already have in your art rooms: A variety of sturdy papers for the book blocks including but not limited to watercolor paper, ledger paper, book pages, & scrapbook paper.
 A good bookbinding needle with a blunt tip is highly recommended, but you may use any kind of needle you’ve used in the past to bind books.
 4-ply waxed linen thread.
 Your usual collage stash.
 Photos – if these are something your normally use in your visual journal.
 A small bottle of Aileen’s Super Thick tacky glue.